codingUnited/.github/README.md

-# .github
+# About the .github Repository for Coding United Club

-Coding United is a student-led tech club at SNHU dedicated to building real-world projects, supporting academic success, and growing together through hands-on coding, curiosity, and collaboration.
+This repository hosts community health files for the Coding United Club organization, such as our `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`.
+This README file provides more in-depth information about our club's focus, vision, initiatives, and board.

+For a general overview and quick links, please see our main [Coding United Club GitHub Profile](https://github.com/codingUnited) or our [Club Hub](https://github.com/codingUnited/coding-united-hub).

+---

-# 👾 Coding United Club @ SNHU
+## 👾 Coding United Club @ SNHU

 > *We are not here to fit in.
 We are here to build, to learn, and to become.*

-Welcome to the official GitHub organization of **Coding United**, a student-led club at Southern New Hampshire University (SNHU).
+Welcome to **Coding United**, a student-led tech club at Southern New Hampshire University (SNHU).
 We’re a community of developers, data nerds, tinkerers, and tech dreamers—united by a shared mission:

 🎯 **To face complexity head-on, forge meaning from chaos, and hold each other to the path of growth.**